 Board of Examiners master's regulations as of 1st September 2020

 (disclaimer, this is an unauthorized translation of the original Dutch version, in case of ambiguity of any kind, the Dutch version is considered to be the correct version)

 It is possible to include results accredited by a different institution in your Master’s programme at Utrecht University.
 However, the following conditions need to be met:

 - No partial exemptions are granted.

-- When making a request for an exemption , only courses with a course load of at least 6 EC are eligible.
+- Only courses with a course load of at least 6 EC are eligible for exemption requests.